Proud of our Reviews

-Central London is most often used to describe the area which is variously covered within Zone 1 of the tube/railway system of London and also where the Congestion Charge zone/Low Emissions Zone covers.
+Central London is most often used to describe the area variously covered within Zone 1 of the tube/railway system of London and the Congestion Charge zone/Low Emissions zone.

-It is an area with a very long history and contains some of the most well-known shops and attractions in the world.
-It also contains some areas which are considerably residential, such as Belgravia and Mayfair, which contain some of the world's most expensive properties.
+It is an area with a very long history and it contains some of the most well-known shops and attractions in the world.
+It also contains some considerably residential areas, such as Belgravia and Mayfair, with some of the world's most expensive properties.

 Attractions and landmarks are very numerous and a very small selection includes the Houses of Parliament, the London Eye, Madame Tussaud's Waxworks, Trafalgar Square, the National Gallery, the BT Tower, Hyde Park, Oxford Circus and Oxford Street, Regents Park, London Zoo and Westminster Cathedral.